istraka/redhat-mw-cloud-quickstart/jboss-eap7.3-clustered-vmss-rhel8/README.md

 This quickstart template uses VMSS Custom Script Extension to deploy and configure JBoss EAP and configure the sample application.
 Your deployment can fail at this stage due to several reasons such as:

 - Invalid Red Hat Subscription credentials or EAP entitlement
-- Invalid EAP/RHEL OS entitlement Pool ID
+- Invalid JBoss EAP/RHEL OS entitlement Pool ID

 Follow the below steps to troubleshoot this further